intel/opencl-intercept-layer/docs/aubcapture.md

 `AUBDumpSubCaptureMode` to the value `2`, indicating `Toggle` mode, and by setting the environment variable `SetCommandStreamReceiver` to the value `3`, indicating that commands should both be captured and sent to the GPU.
+The environment variable method may also be used on Windows.

 The `AUBDumpSubCaptureMode` and `SetCommandStreamReceiver` variables may also be set via the config file `igdrcl.config`, if preferred.

+Additionally, it is generally recommended to set the `PrintDebugSettings` variable to the value `1`, which will print the values of all non-default variables to the console, to verify they have been properly set.

 ## Testing AUB File Capture